expo/expo/docs/pages/versions/unversioned/sdk/location.md

 - **options (_object_)** -- A map of options:
   - **accuracy : [Location.Accuracy](#locationaccuracy)** -- Location manager accuracy.
 Pass one of [Location.Accuracy](#locationaccuracy) enum values.
 For low-accuracy the implementation can avoid geolocation providers that consume a significant amount of power (such as GPS).
-  - **maximumAge (_number_)** -- (Android only).
-If specified, allow returning a previously cached position that is at most this old in milliseconds.
-If not specified, always gets a new location.
-On iOS this option is ignored and a new location is always returned.
   - **timeout (_number_)** -- (Android only).
 Specifies the duration of time in milliseconds to wait before timing out the location request.

 #### Returns